 - Fresh and/or defrosted chicken breasts were used

-If you’re going to make the cold cabbage salad as well you’ll want this dressing that was used.
+If you’re going to make the cold cabbage salad as well you’ll want some sort of dressing to add flavor to shredded pieces of veggies.

 Sous Vide Technique